"There will be no Armenians left in NK in the coming days. This is an act of ethnic cleansing" - Pashinyan

 “The exodus of Armenians from Nagorno-Karabakh as a result of the policy of ethnic cleansing implemented by Azerbaijan continues.
 The analysis shows that there will be no more Armenians left in Nagorno Karabakh in the coming days.
 This is a direct act of ethnic cleansing and deprivation of homeland, something we have been warning the international community about for a long time,” the Armenian Prime Minister said at a government session in the morning.

-Nikol Pashinyan considers it important that international actors issue statements condemning what is happening in Nagorno-Karabakh.
+Nikol Pashinyan considers it vital that international actors issue statements condemning what is happening in Nagorno-Karabakh.

-NK Armenians leave their homes after the military actions of the Azerbaijani army on September 19-20.
+NK Armenians are leaving their homes after the military actions of the Azerbaijani army on September 19-20.
 After 24 hours of resistance, representatives of Nagorno-Karabakh Armenians signed a truce agreement with Baku.

 On September 28, the president of unrecognized NKR signed a decree, according to which from January 1, 2024 it will cease to exist, all state institutions will be dissolved.